vojtechlevi/someTeams/README.md

 Assignment to build a small website.
 Using the data from [data.php](https://github.com/vojtechlevi/someTeams/blob/main/data.php) to create a nice looking table with splitted PHP files to show football teams and some information about them.

-Add information about your projects public GitHub repository URL and the online URL in the some-teams.md file in your how-you-doin-repo.

-This information should be handed in before oct 6th 16:00.

 ## Requirements:

 - The data you will be using is in data.php. &check;